escapin/ElectionManager/README.md

 ## Design

-The election manager provides a web interface allowing easy creations and management of customized elections powered by the sElect system (https://github.com/escapin/sElect.git) on a single server instance.
+The election manager provides a web interface allowing for easy creation and management of elections powered by the sElect e-voting system (https://github.com/escapin/sElect.git) on a single server instance.

 The web interface displays a list of elections.
-Each election has an unique ID, a given title, and a starting/ending time.
+Each election has an unique electionID, a given title, and a starting/ending time.
 Moreover, each election is either *open* - the election is currently running and eligible voters can cast their votes - or *closed* - the election is over and the final result is ready and available (*not responding* indicates a problem communicating with the server collecting the